In this section

 - Surgical repair - The goal is to repair the septal openings and repair the valves before the lungs become damaged from too much blood flow and pressure.
 Your child's cardiologist will recommend when the repair should be performed based on results from the echocardiogram and cardiac catheterization.

-- The operative methods used to repair atrioventricular canal have improved greatly in the past decade, and the operation has a high likelihood of success.
+- The operative methods used to repair AV canal defects have improved greatly in the past decade, and the operation has a high likelihood of success.
 Most children undergo surgery by the age of 6 months.
 Children with Down syndrome may develop lung problems earlier than other children, and may need to have surgical repair at an earlier age.

 - The operation is performed under general anesthesia.